tiffanykawailee/props/README.md

 While `props` is quite fast, it was not built for low-latency applications.
 You can read more about this topic on the [benchmark results page](java/benchmark/README.md).

+# Javadocs

+You can find a copy of the latest Javadocs, [here](https://props.mihaibojin.com/javadoc/).

 # Contributing to the project

 Please see the [contributor guide](./CONTRIBUTING.md).